PhaethonPsychis/Fractional_City_A_Metaverse/README.md

 #### This is the Urbanism 3.0 version of a public goods cooperative:<br>
-think of a community of people that vote for the production of electricity from fusion and contribute to the joint development of the cooperative, rather than -insert-sold to individuals.
-Version of this model is the Bitcoin network and Ethereum 2.0  <br>
+think of a community of people that vote for the production of electricity from fusion reactors.
+The community would own the reactors and contribute to the joint development of the cooperative, rather than the current model - where the electricity is produced by large corporations for private profit.
+The benefits of the commons are distributed among the members of the community who contribute to the development of the cooperative.<br>

-#### City 3.0 is network an autonomous cooperatives
-All types of Common resources, natural jabitats, public services, private, or nonprofit organizations can be organized as crypto cooperatives.
-City 3.0 is a decentralized network of cooperatives that manage different commons.
-City 3.0 is also a public good that is jointly owned and managed by all the cooperatives.
+Any type of organization in the public services sector, urban infrastructure or a Common resources, such as a natural jabitats, can be organized as a crypto-cooperatives.
+City 3.0 is a decentralized network of cooperatives that manage the commons.
+City 3.0 is also a public good that is jointly owned and managed by citizens, delegators and cooperatives.

 #### Urban Governance is dynamic and programmable.
-Cyber-to-urban interactions
 Urbanism 3.0 offers a variety of models for community governance offering a variety of models, such as the appointment of delegators where redistribution of votes is dynamic and not associated with an "election" event to happen.<br><br>
 Urban resources management.
 The management of assets in an autonomous city is done by a decentralized network of cooperatives.
 The cooperatives are responsible for managing all forms of risk.
 In a blockchain environment, this is happening real-time and is open source.

 #### Collective ownership: New classes of assets
 Fractional ownership in public goods or a city is a new paradigm that is creating new types of asset classes [insert]in the physical and cyberspace.
 It is a new way of managing and developing the city's assets that includes public goods, utilities, and natural resources.
 This type of ownership allows for collective governance and management of these assets for the benefit of the city as a whole.

-####  cyber-to-urban interactions. connected cyber-urban environments.
-Programmable Avatars and governance
+### CONNECTED CYBER URBAN WORLDS
-In its final form the cyber-urban city exposes a metaverse that becomes the interface to our physical urban and architectural environment.
+In its final form the Urbanism 3.0 exposes a metaverse that becomes the interface to our physical urban and architectural environment.
 It is populated by avatar representations of real people that collectively own the cyber-urban space and the physical city.

-### CYBER URBAN WORLDS
-In its final form Urbanism 3.0 becomes the interface to experience our physical urban and architectural environments from within a virtual world.
-The new  environment that enables cyber-to-urban interactions is a Metaverse where contemporary urban people create a new era of cyber-urban life in a way that unlocks the capacity of our societies to discover and implement new ideas and new rules
+The new  environment that enables cyber-to-urban interactions is where contemporary urban people create a new era of cyber-urban life in a way that unlocks the capacity of our societies to discover and implement new ideas and new rules

 ## THE $DDRL Token Unlocks Unique Participation in Future Experiences and Storylines